sonus21/error-tracker/docs/source/index.rst

 We need to update settings.py file as

--  Add app to installed apps list
+-  Add app :code:`error_tracker.DjangoErrorTracker`   to installed apps list
--  Add Middleware for exception tracking.
-This should be added at the end so that it can process exception 1st in the middleware call stack.
+-  Add Middleware :code:`error_tracker.django.middleware.ExceptionTrackerMiddleWare` for exception tracking [1]_.
 -  Other configs related to notification
 -  Add URLs to the list of URL patterns

+..
+[1] This should be added at the end so that it can process exception 1st in the middleware call stack.

 .. code::